 What does baking soda do in peanut brittle?

-These Christmas cookies are great gifts to go with the nut brittle recipe:
+These Christmas cookies and Christmas dandy are great gifts to go with the nut brittle recipe for homemade Christmas gifts:

 White Chocolate Dipped Ritz Peanut Butter Crackers